 Advantages of quota sampling:

 The quota sampling is a non-supporting method where a researcher selects participants based on predetermined features and ratio, while a random sample is a probability method where each member of the population has a similar possibility of selection.
-Random sampling is generally more accurate and reliable for statistical generalization, while quota sampling is faster, cheap and useful when a sample frame is unavailable or random sample is impractical.
+Random sampling is generally more accurate and reliable for statistical generalisation, while quota sampling is faster, cheap and useful when a sample frame is unavailable or random sample is impractical.
 However, the non-disciplinary nature of quota sampling introduces potential selection prejudice and limits statistical generality

 Quota Sampling